tksh164/azure-demo-scripts-templates/arm-templates/lb-standard-public-single-frontend-mlti-backend-inout-rules/README.md

 ## Template overview

-Groom outbound connections to a specific set of public IP addresses in Public Standard load balancer.
+Public Standard load balancer with single frontend and multiple backends.
+One backend is for load balancing other one is for outbound.

 ### Deployments

 All the below names are the default value.

-- Resource group: `demo-lb-std-pub-select-outbound-ip`
+- Resource group: `demo-lb-std-pub-inout-single-fe-multi-be`
 - Public Standard load balancer: `lboutip-lb`
     - Public IP address: `lboutip-lb-in-ip`
     - Public IP Prefix: `lboutip-lb-out-ip`